kevinluk1/SetRep/README.md

 SetRep!

+Track your workouts with ease.

-Simple Workout Tracker CRUD SPA app with React and Material-UI.
+This is a simple workout tracker CRUD app created with React and Material-UI.
 Currently using a local instance of MongoDB for persistent data storage.
-Track your workouts with ease.
 Will be eventually deployed to Heroku.